 Spring cleaning may also be associated with detoxifying our bodies.
 Detox isn’t always drinking or eating a certain way.
 It is a multi-faceted approach towards encouraging our body to do what it normally does on its own.
-Our bodies are constantly detoxing, our bodily functions are proof of this.
-Thank you liver, kidneys, intestines, lungs, and skin!
+Our bodies are continually detoxing; our bodily functions are proof of this.
+Thank you, liver, kidneys, intestines, lungs, and skin!
 A holistic approach to detox is to support the body to allow this natural process.
-Of course, there are times a different approach is needed, especially in the case of certain ailments.
+Of course, there are times a different approach is needed, especially in the case of specific ailments.

 Here are some methods to encourage a gentle holistic detox:

-- Increase water intake- do this gradually during the day, rather than flooding your system all at once.
-Keep track of how much water you are drinking as most of us think we are drinking more than we truly are.
+- Increase water intake- Do this gradually during the day, rather than flooding your system all at once.
+Keep track of how much water you are drinking as most of us think we are drinking more than we are.

-- Epsom salt soak- there are many fantastic recipes online that include ingredients such as baking soda, herbs, clays, and essential oils.
+- Epsom salt soak- There are many fantastic recipes online that include ingredients such as baking soda, herbs, and clays.

 - Disconnect- Spend some time alone, write in a journal, take a walk, reconnect with you, meditate, practice breathwork.

 The above list is just an overview of a variety of methods that may assist in detoxification.
-If you would like to delve deeper into some of the above-mentioned methods, feel free to contact me.
+If you would like to delve deeper into some of the methods mentioned above, feel free to contact me.